 Definitely an area of concern, extremely high levels of PFAS have been identified in this area and MassDEP is conducting an investigation into possible sources of the contamination.
 It is critical that testing be continued in this area to better profile the contaminants.
 Homeowners within one mile of the intersection of routes 117 and 62 should seriously consider having their well water tested.

 Homes north and west of the schools

 We have grouped these test sites with those around the schools.
 Until we have additional data points we cannot definitively determine whether these contaminations are from the same source.
 Several sites in the northwest corner of Stow have tested positive for PFAS.
 Treatment systems have been installed in some of these homes.

 Fire Academy area

 The Massachusetts Fire Academy has tested extremely high for PFAS and the Academy is working with MassDEP on an action plan for cleaning up the site.
-Further testing is needed for private wells in this area, however based on our initial private well tests it does not look like the PFAS in groundwater is traveling north.

 PFAS can build up in the environment and our bodies and can cause serious health risks.
 Read more

 Learn more about our services and our comprehensive TotalCare Program for maintaining healthy water year after year.

 Protect your family from harmful contaminants year after year with SafeWell TotalCare.

 This 5-step continuum monitors your water for changes through regular testing and analysis to keep your water healthy for life.